cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 If your dependencies are updated often, please pay attention to `fingerprint_script` and make sure it will produce different outputs for different versions of your dependency (ideally just print locked versions of dependencies).

-`reupload_on_changes` is an *optional* field that can specify whether Cirrus Agent should check if contents of cached `folder` have chaneged during task execution and reuplaod a cache entry in case of any changes.
+`reupload_on_changes` is an *optional* field that can specify whether Cirrus Agent should check if contents of cached `folder` have changed during task execution and reupload a cache entry in case of any changes.
 `reupload_on_changes` option is enabled by defaut and Cirrus Agent will detect additions, deletions and modifications of any files under specified `folder`.
 All of the detected changes will be logged under `Upload '$CACHE_NAME' cache` instructions for easier debugging of chache invalidations.